bpangburn/swingset/SwingSet/readme.txt

     (h) allows data entry "masks" to be applied to text columns
 7. a serializable datasource abstraction layer
 8. JavaBean support for all major components

-For SwingSet 1.0.0-PR1 (Preview Release 1) the API & JavaDoc have undergone a major rewrite for consistency.
-The image, label, slider, & formatting classes are new for this release.
-A utility class called SSSyncManager was also added for this release to simplify creation of screens with both combo box-based and navigator-based navigation (see Example4.java for an example).
+9. Formatted fields for various types like currency, percent, SSN, date etc.

+For SwingSet 1.0.0-PR3 (Preview Release 3) added extra functions to SSDBNav interface to give more control to the programmer to create to different events on the DataNavigator.
+New classes have been added in the formatting package for currency, percent, date, timestamp etc. A new package has been added but the work is in progress on this classes.

 The following tasks remain to be done prior to the release of SwingSet 1.0.0-RC1 (Release Candidate 1):
 1. Bean property editors of some sort for connection/rowset/column properties.
 2. JavaDoc & examples for new formatting components.
-3. CVS tree/package reorganization of the formatting classes (if needed).
-4. Integration of the formatting classes into SSDataGrid.
+3. Integration of the formatting classes into SSDataGrid.
-5. Deprecation of the formatting related methods in SSTextField.
+4. Deprecation of the formatting related methods in SSTextField.

-Hopefully these will be wrapped up in the next month, at which time we will release the first release candidate.
-Any release candidates will be quickly followed by the first production release of SwingSet.
+5. Finalizing the API for classes in the helpers package

 More information on SwingSet is available from: http://swingset.sourceforge.net